fygar256/general-assembler-axx/README.md

 Error patterns and binary lists are evaluated in Python using the eval function.
 To reference variables, add a `#` as a prefix.

 The assembly line value is evaluated using the built-in function expression in axx.py.
-Usually, symbols can be referenced, but for symbols with `%` or other prefixes, add a `#` as a prefix.

 When passing a symbol value to .setsym in the pattern file, add a `#` as a prefix.